In this article:

 - Over-the-counter ibuprofen (Motrin, Advil) or paracetamol (Tylenol) is usually the first-line pharmacologic treatment.

 Taking good care of your skin helps prevent acne in general.
-Despite taking such measures, it is common for young women to have a mild to moderate breakout just before menstruation.
+Still, despite taking such measures, it is common for young women to have a mild to moderate breakout just before menstruation.
 However, the problem usually subsides once the period is over.
 (3)

 Abdominal bloating is a typical manifestation of menstruation.
 A majority of women experience a bloated stomach before their periods start, continuing for a few days after the onset.

 Bloating is also part of the battery of symptoms associated with premenstrual syndrome (PMS).
-It can occur up to 2 weeks before the period and is linked to water retention.
-Changes in estrogen and progesterone levels make the body retain more water.
+It can occur up to 2 weeks before the period and is linked to water retention caused by changes in estrogen and progesterone levels.

 - Do some light exercise.